Do you know the Information Commissioner’s Office (ICO) is launching a new GDPR “Certification” scheme?

 Reason for Certification

 Certification indicates that your processing of personal data complies with all the conditions of GDPR.
-It also helps organisations and regulators to know the practical ways of data protection.
-It makes it easier for your customers to assess the level of data protection of your product service, which provides transparency both for data subjects and in business to business relationships.
+Moreover, it also helps organisations and regulators to know the practical ways of data protection.
+Additionally, it makes it easier for your customers to assess the level of data protection of your product service, which provides transparency both for data subjects and in business to business relationships.

 Let’s find out what GDPR says about Certification and what it means.